 Software robots that are a product of the RPA technology depict the same actions as a person in understanding information in front of them on a screen.
 Like mimicking the correct sequence of keystrokes, navigating, categorizing, and extracting data, and executing a range of actions that have been pre-defined.
 The same work is done much faster, more consistently, and hence more productively, helping to create a more automated process when reviewing and analyzing spreadsheet data.

 However, where the RPA technology relieves people of mundane everyday tasks, the human role is crucial in its maintenance, resolving issues that robots are not capable of doing themselves, and ensuring its working right.
 It's always important to be aware of both the inherent advantages and drawbacks of any system, recognize missed opportunities, and fill the gaps to materialize more improved systems.

-Leveraging technology with Financial Planning Software
+Leveraging Technology with Financial Planning Software

 Even though excel automation has many benefits for finance teams, the best option for finance teams is finding a solution that leverages technology and improves financial workflows.
 There exists another solution that englobes all the benefits of excel automation tools with some interesting extras.
-That is financial planning software, that not only has automation features but also enables financial analysts to enjoy better collaboration and reporting.
+That is financial planning software, that not only has automation features but it also enables financial analysts and FP&A managers to enjoy better collaboration and reporting.

 The benefits of automation are clearly evident from what was just explained.
 And to summarize, excel automation boosts productivity, improves efficiency, helps with better resourcing of people and skills, and most of all it leaves time for humans to use their talents for more purposeful activities.

-With Abacum, we empower finance teams to become true strategic partners in the organization by driving time-to-insight with powerful automation and seamless collaboration.
+With Abacum, we empower finance teams to become true strategic partners in the organization by driving time-to-insight with powerful finance automation and seamless collaboration.
 Request a demo now to see the product live and start your own journey.